Tips to achieve patient centricity in trial design

 Connect with patient influencers.
 Many patients are members of grassroots online communities and are often open to share their experiences and weigh in on study design.
 Social listening, searching relevant disease hashtags, and following along on Twitter threads can identify the most active and influential groups to connect with for opinions straight from patients.

-- Try a live protocol simulation.
-Inviting patients in for a dry run of the trial appointments is an excellent way to determine if your trial protocol is acceptable to patients.
-Recently, AstraZeneca hosted a lupus clinical trial simulation to measure how patients felt about the way they were planning to run their trial.
-They received 60 recommendations from patients on how to improve the experience.
+Try a live protocol simulation.
+A live protocol simulation is when sponsors invite patients for a dry run of the trial appointments, and they are an excellent way to determine if the trial protocol is applicable in the real world.
+In one example, AstraZeneca hosted a lupus clinical trial simulation to measure how patients felt about the way they were planning to run their trial and received many recommendations for how to improve the experience.